Group-5-WTC/project/prolog/README.md

 In this project, students implement a simple Prolog interpreter.
 The interpreter is capable of parsing and executing Prolog programs, which are written in a subset of Prolog.
 The interpreter is able to handle facts, rules, and queries.

+Overachieving students can implement a WASM compiler for Prolog.

 ## Learning outcomes

 - Parsing and formatting